Changemakers

 The Changemaker Network focuses on the following topics:

-Within these 4 provinces, Civil Society Organisations (CSO) applies to become Implementation Partners and 5 will be selected from each province to become implementation partners of the MCN.
-Each CSO will work within 5 high-schools within their district.
-Thus, resulting in 20 districts and 25 schools per province and ultimately 100 schools nationwide.
+Within these 9 provinces, Civil Society Organisations (CSO) have applied to become Implementation Partners and 5 were selected from each province to become implementation partners of the MCN.
+Each CSO works within 5 high-schools within their district.
+Thus, resulting in 40 districts and 25 schools per province, ultimately 200 schools nationwide.

 Spark Magazine Editions